Ravi Teja, Pawan Kalyan To Star In The Remake Of Kollywood Blockbuster Vikram Vedha?

 Published: Monday, April 6, 2020, 19: 38 [IST]

-Just a few days back, we had reported that superstar Nandamuri Balakrishna and Rana Daggubati may work together in the Telugu remake of the Malayalam hit, Ayyappanum Koshiyum.
-And now, reports are doing the rounds that another multi-starrer film is in the offing which could star Pawan Kalyan and Ravi Teja in the lead.
-Yes, you heard that right!
-According to a report in cinejosh.com, Gopala Gopala fame director Kishore Kumar Pardasani, also known as Dolly, is planning to remake a Kollywood biggie in Telugu and wants to rope in Pawan Kalyan and Ravi Teja for the same.
-The movie in question is Vikram Vedha which came out in 2017 and starred R Madhavan and Vijay Sethupathi in the lead roles.
-Apparently, Kishore Kumar is making changes in the script in order to impress the Tollywood audience.
-The remake will be produced by Ram Talluri under the banner of SRT Entertainments.
-Interestingly, Ravi Teja has already worked with the banner twice as his film Nela Ticket and Disco Raja were bankrolled by SRT Entertainments.
-As for Kalyan, he shares a great rapport with Ram Talluri and hence, we won’t be surprised if these two actually come on board for the project.
-Though there has been no official announcement regarding the film or its star cast until now, we hear the makers will confirm the news very soon.
-Currently, Pawan Kalyan is awaiting the release of his highly anticipated film, Vakeel Saab which is the remake of Bollywood hit, Pink.
-Ravi Teja also has a film lined-up for release and its Gopichand Malineni’s directorial venture Krack.
-The cop-drama also features Shruti Haasan, Varalaxmi Sarathkumar and Samuthirakani in important roles.
+Just a couple days back, we’d reported that superstar Nandamuri Balakrishna and Rana Daggubati may interact in the Telugu remake of the Malayalam hit, Ayyappanum Koshiyum.
+And today, reports are doing the rounds that another multi-starrer film is planned that could star Pawan Kalyan and Ravi Teja in the lead.
+Yes, that right was heard by you!
+In accordance with a written report in cinejosh.com, Gopala Gopala fame director Kishore Kumar Pardasani, known as Dolly also, is likely to remake a Kollywood biggie in Telugu and really wants to rope in Pawan Kalyan and Ravi Teja for exactly the same.
+The movie involved is Vikram Vedha which arrived in 2017 and starred R Madhavan and Vijay Sethupathi in the lead roles.
+Apparently, Kishore Kumar is making changes in the script to be able to impress the Tollywood audience.
+The remake will undoubtedly be made by Ram Talluri beneath the banner of SRT Entertainments.
+Interestingly, Ravi Teja has recently caused the banner doubly his film Nela Ticket and Disco Raja were bankrolled by SRT Entertainments.
+For Kalyan, he shares an excellent rapport with Ram Talluri and therefore, we will not be surprised if both of these actually seriously board for the project.
+Though there’s been no official announcement concerning the film or its star cast as yet, we hear the makers will confirm the news headlines very soon.
+Currently, Pawan Kalyan is awaiting the release of his anticipated film highly, Vakeel Saab that is the remake of Bollywood hit, Pink.
+Ravi Teja also offers a film lined-up for release and its own Gopichand Malineni’s directorial venture Krack.
+The cop-drama features Shruti Haasan, Varalaxmi Samuthirakani and Sarathkumar in important roles.
 Has Krish Jagarlamudi Approached Anushka Shetty For Pawan Kalyan Starrer?